wowiamhere/angular-cli-example/README.md

 ![folder hierarchy][folder hierarchy]

-We have transfered each file to it's respective folder but **did not** move `app.module.ts`.
+We have transfered each file to it''s respective folder but **did not** move `app.module.ts`.
-You must also remember to update each file's *metadata* to reflect the directory change:
+You must also remember to update each file''s *metadata* to reflect the directory change:

 ![metadata directory change][metadata directory change]

-if you don't, you'll get a compile error
+if you don''t, you''ll get a compile error

 ![dir compile error][dir compile error]